 Craigslist (in the USA) -- perhaps other, similar sites in other countries.
 Craigslist is a free want ad/for sale site, organized by categories and by locality, and makes good sense when selling lower-value items for which there is a broader local or regional market.
 Be sure to observe the cautions which Craigslist recommends, as there is no intermediary for transfer of money, or rating of members as on eBay.
 See Craiglist's warnings about scams.

 bikeforums.net -- a large online forum with a for-sale section.
-You have to pay a small fee to post in the for- sale section.
-Paying the fee starts an automatic, recurring payment, which you must stop or it keeps being charged until your credit card expires. biekforums.net reaches a large number of bicyclists.
+You have to pay a small fee to post in the for-sale section.
+Paying the fee starts an automatic, recurring payment, which you must stop or it keeps being charged until your credit card expires. bikeforums.net reaches a large number of bicyclists.

 Old-Roads/Menotomy -- This Web site has a number of specialized forums dealing with different sorts of older bikes.

-Bicyclists' e-mail lists -- bicycle clubs locally, and people with specialties such as tandeming or antique bicycles have e-mail lists where it is possible to want ads and for-sale ads.
-A Web search on a bicycling specialty or for regional bicycle clubs will find these.
+Bicyclists' e-mail lists -- bicycle clubs locally, and people with specialties such as tandeming or antique bicycles have e-mail lists where it is possible to post want ads and for-sale ads.
+A Web search will find these.
+You could search on a bicycling specialty or for regional bicycle clubs.

 Bicycle donation and earn-a-bike charities -- these charitable organizations collect bicycles and parts for young folks to assemble, so they learn mechanical skills and have their own bicycles to ride.
-These organizations may ship other bicycle overseas to third-world countries where they are used in similar teaching programs and for daily transportation.
-Yet other bicycles are sold locally to support the organization.
+These organizations may ship bicycles to third-world countries where they are used in similar teaching programs and for daily transportation.
+Some bicycles are sold locally to support the organization.
 Donated items may be written off as a tax deduction.
 Bikes Not Bombs, in Boston, Massachusetts, USA, is such an organization.

 This is a tough one.
 Looking up prices of similar used bikes on the Internet may give you a general idea of value, but don't get your hopes up too high.

-What is a choice collectible to one person may be just some old bike to somebody else, so actual selling prices can vary over a tremendous range.
+What is a choice collectible to one person may be just an old, worn-out bike to somebody else, so actual selling prices can vary over a tremendous range.

 Nice old bikes can sometimes be picked up very cheaply at yard sales, or can sell for very high prices between collectors.
 This makes it very hard to set a value.